wandb/sweeps/examples/launch-jobs/README.md

 python train-launch-jobs.py
 ```

-Now that you have that Job Artifact, you can create a sweep that uses it.
-You will also need to specify a Queue and the Resource.
+Now that you have that Job Artifact, you can create a sweep that uses it:

 ```
 wandb sweep \
-    --queue default \
-    --resource local-process \
-    --job="job-source-sweep-examples-examples_launch-jobs_train-launch-jobs.py:v0" \
+    --launch_config launch-config-local.yaml \
     sweep-launch-jobs.yaml
 ```